Anger Issues: Causes, Types, Signs, & How to Overcome?

-Temper problems can be caused by a variety of reasons, here you read about some of them:
+A variety of reasons can cause temper problems.
+Here you read about some of them:

 Anger is believed to be one of the five stages of grief.
 Kubler-Ross’ theory of grief is one of the most widely-accepted models of grief.
 It says that when a person becomes terminally ill or sees their loved one becoming a fatal illness or experiencing the death of a loved one, then they are likely to experience the five stages of grief.

 Anger follows denial.
 When the person accepts that they have suffered the loss of a loved one or that they are actually suffering from a terminal disease, then they become angry.
-Their helplessness takes the form of anger and the question, “why them?” becomes a pertinent question.
+Their helplessness takes the form of anger, and the question, “why them?” becomes pertinent.

 2. Obsessive-Compulsive Disorder

-Obsessive-Compulsive Disorder (OCD) is a type of anxiety disorder where the person has obsessive thoughts and feels the need to follow some compulsions in order to stop those thoughts.
+Obsessive-Compulsive Disorder (OCD) is a type of anxiety disorder where the person has obsessive thoughts and feels the need to follow some compulsions to stop those thoughts.